Cool Technology for Pharmacy

 Overall the InstyMeds machine is a slick piece of technology and could be of great benefit in certain circumstances.
 California currently allows this technology to be used in the outpatient clinic setting, but the California State Board of Pharmacy has yet to rule on its use in a hospital setting.
 When I asked the InstyMeds representative about safety I was told that they have dispensed approximately one million medications without a single error to date.
 Those are pretty good numbers, but I have no hard data to back up the claim.
 One thing I don’t like about the system is the removal of a pharmacist from the medication process.
 Most patients will never make use of the direct-dial phone and therefore never receive consultation regarding their medication.
 Placing a pharmacist in the clinic to consult the patient about their medication prior to receiving an InstyMeds voucher would be the perfect solution.
 That’s still more economical than opening a physical outpatient pharmacy at the site.

-2 thoughts on “Cool Technology for Pharmacy”
+2 responses to “Cool Technology for Pharmacy”

-Leave a Comment
+Leave a Reply

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.